-Moody National REIT II, Inc. (the "Company") was formed on July 25, 2014, as a Maryland corporation and intends to qualify as a real estate investment trust ("REIT") beginning with the year ending December 31, 2016.
+Moody National REIT II, Inc. (the "Company") was formed on July 25, 2014, as a Maryland corporation and intends to elect to be taxed as a real estate investment trust ("REIT") beginning with the year ending December 31, 2016.
 The Company has used, and expects to use, the proceeds from its initial public offering (as described below) to invest in a portfolio of hospitality properties focusing primarily on the premier-brand, select-service segment of the hospitality sector.
 To a lesser extent, the Company may also invest in hospitality-related real estate securities and debt investments.
-As discussed in Note 5, the Company was initially capitalized by Moody National REIT Sponsor, LLC (the "Sponsor").
+As discussed in Note 5, "Equity," the Company was initially capitalized by Moody National REIT Sponsor, LLC (the "Sponsor").
 The Company's fiscal year end is December 31.

-As of March 31, 2016, the Company owned a 112-room hotel property located in Austin, Texas (the "Residence Inn Austin").
-For more information on the Company's property see Note 3.
+As of September 30, 2016, the Company owned a 112-room hotel property located in Austin, Texas (the "Residence Inn Austin") and a 234-room hotel property located in Seattle, Washington (the "Springhill Suites Seattle").
+For more information on the Company's properties see Note 3, "Investments in Hotel Properties."